wti/fluentmark/README-dev.md

 To build from the command-line:

 1. I'm using mvn 3.0+ and Java 1.8.
-2. Run `mvn -f mirror-pom.xml` to mirror the update site to `repository`
+2. Run `mvn -f mirror-pom.xml package` to mirror the update site to `repository`
 3. Then `mvn package` should complete successfully.

+TODO: problems with these instructions - some local repo fixup?

 To configure Eclipse IDE for development:
 1. I'm using 2019 with PDE support